dotnet/project-system/docs/repo/getting-started.md

 ## Code

-Contribution to this repository is done using the [fork model](https://help.github.com/articles/fork-a-repo/).
-Contributors push changes to their own version of this repository, and then submit a pull request into this repository requesting those changes be merged.
+Contribution to this repository is via the [fork model](https://help.github.com/articles/fork-a-repo/).
+Contributors push changes to their own "forked" version of this repository, and then submit a pull request into it requesting those changes be merged.

 To get started: